nathanhinchey/AlrightEros/README.md

 [Details][phase-one]

 ### Phase 2: Create and view profiles (~1 day)
 I will implement a basic text interface for updating user profiles.
 Users will be prompted to create a profile upon creating their account.
 Users who have not created a profile will only be able to view the 'new profile' page after logging in until completing their profile.
+Create Backbone views for profiles.

 [Details][phase-two]